Info & Facts

 Customs formalities

 Returning residents may bring in $400 worth of merchandise per person duty free.
-A duty of 10% to 60% is charged on most imported goods and forms the major source of government revenue.
+A duty of 10% to 60% is charged on most imported goods along with a 7% customs processing fee and forms a major source of government revenue.

 Transportation

 A valid driver’s license from home is suitable when renting vehicles.
-A government tax of US $15 is levied on all rental contracts.
+A government tax of 12% is levied on all rental contracts.
 (Insurance is extra.)
 Driving is on the left-hand side of the road, with traffic flow controlled by round-abouts at major junctions.
 Please don’t drink and drive!
-Taxis are abundant throughout the Islands and many resorts offer shuttle service between popular visitor areas.
-Scooter, buggy, ATV and bicycle rentals are also available.
+Taxis and community cabs are abundant throughout the Islands and many resorts offer shuttle service between popular visitor areas.
+Scooter, motorcycle and bicycle rentals are also available.

 Telecommunications